 James is currently the director of the Industry Standards Program for Hewlett-Packard Company and previously acted as group engineering manager for almost all of HP's computer entities.
 He also represents the company on the Governing Board of the Open Group, serves on the Worldwide Web Consortium Advisory Council and Board, and holds a variety of other responsibilities within the company.
 In the past, Jim has taught computer science at Stanford and Northeastern Universities, published journal articles on a range of topics and co-edited the book Mini-Computer Software.
 He holds a BA from Dartmouth College and an MS and PhD in computer science from Stanford University.

-Clarence is associate professor of medicine, associate dean for medical education and associate chair of organizational improvement in the department of medicine, all at Stanford University.
-Clarence is also director of clinical ethics at the Stanford Center for Biomedical Ethics and medical director for quality medicine at Stanford Hospital & Clinics.
-Clarence’s research focuses on medical ethics education, informed decision making and physician-patient communication.
-Results of an assessment scale measuring the quality of informed decision making were published in leading medical journals such as the Journal of the American Medical Association and the Journal of General Internal Medicine.
-He is the recipient of the Outstanding Clinician-Educator in the California Region award from the Society of General Internal Medicine, the Kaiser Foundation Award for Excellence in Preclinical Teaching from Stanford University and the Mervin J. Goldman Teaching Award from the University of California, San Francisco.
+Clarence is vice dean for education at the David Geffen School of Medicine at UCLA.
+He has been a national leader in clinical ethics and shared decision making.
+Clarence's research on medical ethics education, informed decision making and physician-patient communication has led to publications in leading medical journals such as JAMA (Journal of the American Medical Association) and the Journal of General Internal Medicine.
 Clarence holds an MD from the University of Chicago Pritzker and an MPH in health care ethics from the University of Washington.
 He completed his residency at the U.S. Naval Hospital in California.

 Richard is the Kaiser Permanente Professor of Evidence-Based Family Medicine and professor of medicine at Oregon Health and Science University.
 He is also director of the NIH-funded Community Engagement program of the Oregon Clinical Translational Research Institute at OHSU, deputy director of Spine and co-editor of the book Evidence-Based Clinical Practice: Concepts and Approaches.
 His research focuses on measuring patient function, involving patients in clinical decisions and managing low back pain.
 Recently, Rick has been studying inappropriate use of medical technology, and the commercial, political and media forces that affect this technology.
 He is the recipient of the John M. Eisenberg Award for career achievement in research from the Society for General Internal Medicine.
 Rick holds an MD from the Penn State College of Medicine and an MPH from the University of Washington.